-- When evaluating requests for new residential development or redevelopment, Council will: - Encourage the provision of a range of housing by price bearing in mind servicing capabilities; - ii.
-Encourage a minimum of 25% of new residential development to be affordable that is affordable to households within the lowest 60% of the income distribution as defined from time to time by the Ministry of Municipal Affairs and Housing. - c.
+- a.
+When evaluating requests for new residential development or redevelopment, Council will: - i.
+Encourage the provision of a range of housing by price bearing in mind servicing capabilities; - ii.
+Encourage a minimum of 25% of new residential development to be affordable that is affordable to low- and moderate-income households. - b.
+Affordable housing and intensification opportunities will be encouraged through supporting the development of additional dwelling units and garden suites in accordance with Section 5.6.2 and 5.6.3 of this Plan. - c.
 Council encourages the provision of non-profit housing by private or non-profit housing corporations. - d.
-Council will make all reasonable efforts to ensure the time taken to process residential applications is kept to a minimum. - e.
-Council will monitor: - The adequacy of the supply of lands designated for residential use; and - ii.
+Before the Township disposes of surplus property, the Township will consider whether it should be used for the purposes of developing affordable housing.
+For properties that contain potential for the development of affordable housing, the Township will consult with the County of Lennox and Addington's Social Services Department and other relevant agencies. - e.
+Council will make all reasonable efforts to ensure the time taken to process residential applications is kept to a minimum. - f.
+Council will monitor: - The adequacy of the supply of lands designated for residential use; and ii.
 The range of housing produced in the context of type, tenure and affordability.